 As Californians, we are supportive of encouraging development of biomethane production facilities in the state that employ Californians and support greenhouse gas reductions locally.
 In general, developing, building, and permitting facilities in California takes longer and costs more than in other States.
 In contrast, out-of-state biomethane producers do not have to comply with California's pipeline injection standards and benefit from much lower interconnection costs.
-Anaergia is supportive of implementing a requirement for all LCFS fuels to be delivered to California pipelines, as this would help to counteract the advantages held by out-of-state producers, improve competitiveness of California biomethane, and generate more benefits for the residents and economies of California.
-Further, this policy would ensure that the biomethane is indeed used within California.
+Anaergia is supportive of phasing out undeliverable fuels from LCFS markets, as this will help to counteract the advantages held by out-of-state producers, improve competitiveness of California biomethane, and generate more benefits for the residents and economies of California.
+Further, this policy will ensure that the biomethane is indeed used within California to offset fossil fuels and associated emissions.

-This change would better align the LCFS with other State programs which have deliverability requirements, such as SB 1440, and promote their success.
+This change better aligns the LCFS with other State programs which have deliverability requirements, such as SB 1440, and promote their success.
 Incentivizing development of in-State biomethane sources will increase supply so that these policies are in fact achievable and capable of making the intended impact.